CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-5.md

 - You’ve imported and configured a pre-built flow.
 - You’ve tested the flow and confirmed that the flow returns appropriate results.
 - Configure the necessary network security group rules to allow external access.
+- Deploy the configured prompt flow to a virtual machine.
+- Configure the necessary network security group rules to allow external access.
 - Verify that the NVIDIA Riva ASR service is running and can handle inference requests.

 ## Additional Resources: